Andreas Vindheim: Sparta Prague

 On 21 May 2019, Vindheim signed for AC Sparta Prague for a reported fee of €1.2 million.

 Schalke 04

 On 10 January 2022, Vindheim agreed to join Schalke 04 on loan until the end of the 2021–22 season with an option to make the move permanent.

 Lillestrøm

 On 21 February 2023, Vindheim agreed to join Lillestrøm on loan until the end of the 2022–23 season with an option to make the move permanent.

+Teplice

+On 7 September 2023, Vindheim joined Teplice on loan until the end of the 2023–24 season.

+Åsane

+On 27 March 2025, Vindheim returned to Norway to play for Norwegian First Division club Åsane Fotball, signing a contract for the rest of 2025.

 Personal life

 Andreas Vindheim is the son of former Brann, Sogndal and Burnley midfielder Rune Vindheim.

+He is currently in a relationship with Vilde Bøe Risa, also a footballer.